Points of Pride

 - Of the senior applicants to health professions schools over the last 13 years, an average of 79% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.

-- In the past six years, nearly 300 Scranton graduates have received acceptance into at least 70 law schools throughout the United States.
-These include some of the nation’s most prestigious schools, such as the University of California at Berkeley, Boston College, Cornell University, Duke University, Georgetown University and the University of Pennsylvania.
+- In the past four years, more than 150 Scranton graduates have received acceptance into more than 80 law schools throughout the United States.
+These include some of the nation’s most prestigious schools, such as Boston University, Cornell, the University of Michigan, the University of Pennsylvania, and William and Mary.

 - Since 1983, a total of 493 University of Scranton graduates have chosen full-time volunteer service over employment.
 A total of 247 of these Scranton graduates have volunteered with the Jesuit Volunteer Corps.